I'm not sure when the phrase 'world model' came into my lexicon, but by 3ix25 I noted that

 Data check on the world model that forecast global collapse Gaya Herrington The Club of Rome (2021)

 In the 1972 bestselling book Limits to Growth (LtG), the authors (Meadows, Meadows, Randers & Behrens) concluded that if humanity kept pursuing economic growth without regard for environmental costs, global society would experience sharp declines in available food, standards of living, and ultimately the human population, within the 21st century.The LtG authors used a dynamic systems model, World3, to study key interactions between global variables for population, fertility, mortality, industrial output per capita (p.c.), food p.c., services p.c., nonrenewable resources, and pollution.
-World3 is based on the work of Forrester (e.g, 1971; 1975), at the time a professor at MIT and the founder of system dynamics: a modeling approach for the interactions between parts of a system, which often produce non-linear behavior like delays, feedback loops, and exponential growth or decline.,
+World3 is based on the work of Forrester (e.g, 1971; 1975), at the time a professor at MIT and the founder of system dynamics: a modeling approach for the interactions between parts of a system, which often produce non-linear behavior like delays, feedback loops, and exponential growth or decline.

-...Space appears as continuum, independent of the objects that from time to time populate it.
+Do we have an internal model of the outside world?
+Michael F Land Philos Trans R Soc Lond B Biol Sci (2014)...Space appears as continuum, independent of the objects that from time to time populate it.
 It is the continuum rather than the particular contents that appears to remain still when, for example, we look around a room.
 On this view, our consciously perceived phenomenal world is a hybrid: the machinery of the precuneus provides a temporarily stable and sparsely populated world model, which we can use as an index for finding the sources information we need for actionPrinciples of Modeling: Real World - Model World Tony Starfield(pdf)

 ...the four basic elements of model construction: